-Hamlet.
+Hamlet leaves us with many questions.
 For example, why is Fortinbras, a man so corrupt with passion he allows “the imminent death of twenty thousand men” for land “which is not tomb enough and continent / to hide the slain” (4.4) appointed by Hamlet to be king?
 But who else?
 Hamlet the humanist, as his failures demonstrate, is too indecisive for leadership.
 Instead, as the play asserts consistently, history is doomed to repeat itself.
 Thus, Hamlet represents the curse and consequences of humanity’s dualism: the inability to learn from past mistakes in the struggle between reason and passion and resolve itself to new courses of action.

 If you missed Part 1 of this study guide read: HSC English Module B Study Guide: Hamlet Part 1